Proximal Policy Gradient Arborescence for Quality Diversity Reinforcement Learning: Hyperparameter Study

 \section{Hyperparameter Study}

 We investigate the effects of changing the $N_1$ and $N_2$ hyperparameters on the performance of PPGA in the Humanoid domain.
-We run 4 seeds of PPGA on the following combinations of $N_1$ and $N_2$: (10, 5), (5, 10), (5, 5), (1, 1) and compare against the baseline (10, 10).
-With these experiments, we wish to address the following questions \begin{enumerate} \item how few PPO steps on both the objective-measure jacobian calculation and walking the current search policy can we take before noticing performance degradation? \item how do asymmetric choices for $N_1$ and $N_2$ (i.e. more jacobian calculation steps than walking steps and vice versa) affect performance? \end{enumerate}
+We run 4 seeds of PPGA on the following combinations of $N_1$ and $N_2$: (10, 5), (5, 10), and (1, 1), and compare against the baseline (10, 10).
+With these experiments, we wish to address the following questions \begin{enumerate} \item How few PPO steps on both the objective-measure Jacobian calculation and walking the current search policy can we take before noticing performance degradation? \item How do asymmetric choices for $N_1$ and $N_2$ (i.e. more Jacobian calculation steps than walking steps and vice versa) affect performance? \end{enumerate}

-(10, 5) achieves the most consistent results while achieving the same performance as the baseline, while (5, 10) results in very high run-to-run variance.
-This suggests that spending more compute on approximating the objective-measure jacobian is more important than walking the current search policy.
-(5, 5) achieves approximately 75\% of the performance with half the computational expenditure when compared against the baseline.
-Thus, in a more computationally constrained setting, PPGA could be tuned to perform fewer $N_1$ and $N_2$ steps while still maintaining good performance.
-Finally, (1, 1) performs the worst, achieving only 25\% of the baseline's performance, implying that there is significant performance degradation when too few jacobian-calculation and walking steps are taken.
+(5, 10) achieves the most consistent results while achieving the same performance as the baseline, while (10, 5) results in very high run-to-run variance and lower coverage.
+This suggests that spending more computation on walking the current search policy is more important than approximating the objective-measure Jacobian.
+Nonetheless, we conclude that in a more computationally constrained setting, PPGA could be tuned to perform fewer $N_1$ and $N_2$ steps while still maintaining good performance.
+Finally, (1, 1) performs the worst, achieving slightly more than 50\% of the baseline's performance, implying that there is significant performance degradation when too few Jacobian-calculation and walking steps are taken.